Running Up That Hill: Background and recording

 In 1983, Bush moved from London to rural Sevenoaks, where she set up a songwriting room with a piano, a Fairlight CMI synthesiser and an eight-track recorder.
 "Running Up That Hill" was the first song Bush composed for her fifth album, Hounds of Love (1985).
-She wrote it in a single evening, and recorded a demo.
+She wrote it in a single evening, and recorded a demo onto eight-track.
 According to Bush, the song began with the Fairlight riff.
 She sang a drum pattern to her boyfriend and recording engineer, Del Palmer, who programmed it into a LinnDrum drum machine.
 She said the lyrics for the first verse "came straight away".

-In early 1984, Bush moved to her new studio at East Wickham Farm in her childhood home of Welling, Kent, where she recorded the final version of "Running Up That Hill".
-Bush and Palmer recorded the first version onto 8-track using the Fairlight, and used this to build the vocal.
-Palmer added a "pulsing" bassline.
-After transferring the song to 24-track, Bush, Palmer and the engineers Paul Hardiman and Haydn Bendall developed the final version, spending particular time on the Fairlight parts.
+In early 1984, Bush moved to her new studio at East Wickham Farm in her childhood home of Welling, Kent, where she further developed "Running Up That Hill" with Palmer and the engineers Paul Hardiman and Haydn Bendall.
+She had the eight-track demo transferred to 24-track to build on the feel and atmosphere, refining the Fairlight riff and rerecording parts including vocals.

 The main riff was played on the Fairlight using its sampled cello sound.
 This replaced an earlier harp sound, which Bush found too noisy.
 The drone part was developed by "freezing" a chord into a Quantec digital reverb.
-The drummer, Stuart Elliott, overdubbed a snare to strengthen the Linndrum, and added fills at the end combined with sounds from the Fairlight.
+The drummer, Stuart Elliott, overdubbed a snare to strengthen the LinnDrum snare, and added fills at the end combined with sounds from the Fairlight.
+Palmer added a "pulsing" bassline, blending with the toms.
 Alan Murphy overdubbed guitar for the ending.
 Bush's brother, Paddy Bush, performed balalaika.